-Alexis inevitably caught the eye of European scouts and he was signed by Udinese in April 2006, although the Italian club immediately loaned him to another club in Chile, Colo Colo, and followed that with another temporary move to River Plate in Argentina.
-After winning league titles with both South American teams, he relocated to Italy and became an integral member of Udinese's squad for three seasons.
+Alexis inevitably caught the eye of European scouts and he was signed by Udinese in April 2006, although the Italian club immediately loaned him to another club in Chile, Colo Colo, and then another temporary move to River Plate in Argentina.
+After winning league titles with both teams, he relocated to Italy and became an integral member of Udinese's squad for three seasons.

-After netting 21 goals in 112 appearances and catching the eye with a series of dazzling displays for the Serie A side, Barcelona came calling in the summer of 2011 as Alexis became the first Chilean to play for the Catalan giants.
+After netting 21 goals in 112 appearances and catching the eye with a series of dazzling displays for the Serie A side, Barcelona came calling in the summer of 2011, enticing Alexis to become the first Chilean to play for the Catalan giants.

-In his first season at the Nou Camp, Sanchez formed part of a devastating attacking trio with Lionel Messi and David Villa while helping the club win the Copa del Rey, Spanish Super Cup, UEFA Super Cup and FIFA Club World Cup under Pep Guardiola.
+In his first season at the Nou Camp, Sanchez formed part of a devastating attacking trio with Lionel Messi and David Villa, helping the club to win the Copa del Rey, Spanish Super Cup, UEFA Super Cup and FIFA Club World Cup under Pep Guardiola.

-He also played a prominent part in their La Liga triumph in 2012/13, chipping in with 11 goals in all competitions, before contributing the highest tally during his stay in Spain the following season by notching 21 times and registering 14 assists.
+He also played a prominent part in their La Liga triumph in 2012/13, chipping in with 11 goals in all competitions, before contributing the highest tally during his stay in Spain the following season, when he provided 21 strikes and 14 assists.

 After Brazilian forward Neymar established himself as a regular starter in 2013/14, Alexis accepted the challenge to test himself in the Premier League by joining Arsenal for a fee in the region of £30million.

 An impressive first season in the capital saw Alexis earn admirers far and wide, securing a place in the PFA Team of the Year, as well as Arsenal’s Player of the Year award.
-He also reached the outstanding tally of 25 goals in all competitions by scoring in the club’s 4-0 victory over Aston Villa in the FA Cup final.
+He also reached the outstanding tally of 25 goals in all competitions, including a screamer in the club’s 4-0 victory over Aston Villa in the FA Cup final.

-Alexis has not only shown his world-class ability in club football but on the international stage too.
+Alexis has not only shown his world-class ability in club football, but also on the international stage.
 After earning his first cap in April 2006, aged just 17, he established himself as a key figure for Chile.
-Highlights include starring in the 2014 World Cup in Brazil and winning the Copa America twice, scoring the decisive spotkick in the 2015 penalty shoot-out win against Argentina.
-He is his country’s joint most-capped player with 115 caps alongside Manchester City goalkeeper Claudio Bravo and their all-time leading scorer with an impressive 38 goals to his name, but it will be disappointing that his talents won’t be on show at this summer’s World Cup in Russia after Chile’s failure to qualify for the tournament.
+Highlights include starring in the 2014 World Cup in Brazil and winning the Copa America twice, scoring the decisive spot kick in the 2015 penalty shoot-out win against Argentina.
+He is the country’s most-capped player and their all-time leading scorer.

-After picking up an injury in last summer’s Confederations Cup, Alexis started the current 2017/18 campaign on the sidelines but worked his way back to full fitness and has once again led by example, continuing his fine goalscoring form with eight goals before Christmas.
+After picking up an injury in last summer’s Confederations Cup, Alexis started 2017/18 on the sidelines but worked his way back to full fitness and once again led by example, continuing his fine goalscoring form with eight goals before Christmas.